Xanxi-Amiga/XACP-V1/applications/games/ZZDoom/README.md

 ## License

-The Doom / DoomGeneric derived source code is distributed under the GNU General Public License, version 2 or later, according to the notices contained in the source files.
+The Doom / DoomGeneric derived source code is distributed under the GNU General Public License according to the notices contained in the source files.

 ZZDoom-specific source code published in this directory is also distributed under the GNU General Public License, version 2 or later.